duydang2311/svelted-heroicons/README.md

 {/await}
 ```

-2. Import only one `Icon.svelte` and start to use.
+2. Import `Icon.svelte` and start to use.

 ```svelte
 <script lang="ts">